-Setting up a foundation
+Setting up a foundation in 2023

 Foundations are non-profit organisations which support charitable activities for the common good.
 They are often created with money donated by individuals, families or corporations and generally make grants or operate programmes with the income earned from investing this money.
 When setting up a foundation, you should consider the following: